akson-ai/akson/README.md

 - Join [GitHub discussions](https://github.com/akson-ai/akson/discussions) to:
   - Share ideas for potential use cases
   - Provide feedback on the current architecture and design
-  - Discuss potential agent ideas
+  - Discuss potential assistant ideas
   - Engage with the community

 ## License